openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 #.
 In the navigation bar at the top of the page, select one of the options in
    the **View this course as** drop down list, as described in the table above.

+.. add image ViewCourseAs.png

-   The course view refreshes and the content is presented as a member of the selected group would see it.
+   The course view refreshes and the content is presented as a member of the selected content group would see it.